referrerpolicy=no-referrer-when-downgrade

 All Substrate based chains adhere to a unique architectural design novel to the Polkadot ecosystem.
 We refer to this design as the “WASM Meta Protocol”.

 Consider the fact that a traditional blockchain software is usually a monolithic artifact.
 Upgrading any part of the system implies upgrading the entire system.
-This has historically led to cumbersome forkful upgrades to be the status quo in the blockchain ecosystem.
+This has historically led to cumbersome forkful upgrades to be the status quo in blockchain ecosystems.
+In other words, the entire node software is the specification of the blockchain’s state transition function.

 Moreover, the idea of “storing code in the state” is explored in the context of smart contracts platforms, but has not been expanded further.